-While you’re at it, why not check out everything from the other brands?
+While you’re at it, why not check out the competition too?

 - Panasonic’s 2018 4K HDR and HD TV lineup explained

-Before getting into the Sony details, I’d like to point out the very welcome fact that almost all of the range will offer HDR.
-Even non-4K ones.
-They will support HDR10 out of the box, and the top models (ZD9, A1, AF8, XF90) will be getting Dolby Vision via an online software update.
+In terms of Sony’s line-up you should know that almost all of the range offers HDR, even non-4K TVs.
+They support HDR10 out of the box, and the top models (ZD9, A1, AF8, XF90) received Dolby Vision through the means of an online update.

-So now everyone can have HDR, undeniably a more obviously impactful development than 4K, without necessarily shelling out for an expensive model.
-Sony did this in 2017 – as far as I know, they were the only manufacturer to do so.
-It’s a brilliant move, especially for gamers who have a HDR-toting PS4 Slim but not the 4K PS4 Pro.
+So now everyone can have HDR, a technology that’s had an undeniably more impactful development than 4K, without shelling out for an expensive model.
+Sony did this in 2017 – as far as we can tell, were the only manufacturer to do so.
+It’s a great move, especially for gamers who have a HDR-toting PS4 Slim but not the 4K PS4 Pro.

 Related: Best 4K TV